Skip to main content

 User-added image

-With this new capability, it is possible to add syntax to a chart expression that tells Qlik Sense that particular expression should not be evaluated on the Qlik Sense server, but instead, all the information and data needed to calculate that expression should be sent via the server side extension on to the back end Python system for calculation.
+With this new capability, it is possible to add syntax to a chart expression that tells Qlik Sense that a particular expression should not be evaluated on the Qlik Sense server, but instead, all the information and data needed to calculate that expression should be sent via the server side extension on to the back end Python system for calculation.

 After the advanced analytic calculations are completed, the data is sent back to the Qlik Sense Server and to the client for visualization.